-At Perenich, Caulfield, Avril & Noyes, P.A., our lawyers have 300 years of combined experience.
+At Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers, our lawyers have 300 years of combined experience.
 We’re the oldest personal injury firm in Tampa Bay.
 So, we’ve seen claims like yours before.
 We also have the resources to stay current with new and developing laws–including the laws governing Uber accidents in Florida.

 Hiring us means you’ll have an advocate to:

 - Conduct a detailed investigation into your accident

 - Gather the strong proof you need to support your claim

 - Hire experts, specialists, and others who can help build your case

 - Handle all paperwork and procedural issues that arise in your case